ballerina-platform/ballerina-distribution/examples/tcp-client-ssl-tls/tcp_client_ssl_tls.md

 # TCP client - SSL/TLS

-A TCP client configured with SSL/TLS configurations connects or interacts with a TCP service over an encrypted TLS connection.
-Provide the `secureSocket` configurations to the client to initiate a secured TCP connection.
+The TCP client secured with SSL/TLS connects to a given SSL/TLS-secured TCP server socket, and then sends and receives byte streams.
+A TCP client is created by giving the IP and port number.
+To enable SSL/TLS, provide the `secureSocket` configurations to the client.
+Once connected, `writeBytes` and `readBytes` synchronous methods are used to send and receive byte streams over an encrypted TLS connection.
+Use this to interact with TCP servers or implement high-level protocols based on TLS-encrypted secured TCP connection.

 ::: code tcp_client_ssl_tls.bal :::